 It wasn’t always like this.
 Before the Internet, there was a public shame and humility that we all shared as a collective.
 If someone were to take the venom of a comments section out into the public sphere, that person would be shunned as a vulgar rage monster.
 When you are at a store, at a restaurant, or even walking down the street, there is a social contract that binds you to a reasonable composure.
 You might think some less-than-wholesome thoughts, but you never vocalize them.
 Only assholes and crazy people do that.

 This is why I often say that the Internet is simultaneously the best and worst thing to ever happen to humanity.
 It opened the floodgates of information, allowing people to self-educate beyond their tiny worlds and connect with others across the globe.
 But on the flip side, it also gave a megaphone to the batshit crazies who would otherwise yell at the walls of filthy basements.
-Over the course of a few short years, these fuckwits destroyed an otherwise reliable index of information.
+Over the course of a few short years, these fuckwits tainted an otherwise reliable index of information.

 And so, the toxic combination of anonymity, armchair bravery, and unrestrained ignorance turned comment sections into hate-spewing platforms where the core topic is irrelevant.
 These days, it doesn’t even matter what the article is about.
 It could be a recipe for blackened catfish and the comments section will be loaded with racism, sexism, and the latest conspiracy theories.
 The entire point was lost.
 The art of conversation died.
 The loons took over the asylum and turned commentary into an all-caps pissing contest.